 Fire Retardants in Mattresses

-Nearly 90% of the market, or most major sleep product brands, use a highly controversial fire retardant due to it's cost efficiency.
-In order to maintain its brand integrity and health standard.
+Nearly 92% of the market, or most major sleep product brands, use a highly controversial fire retardants due to its cost efficiency.

 Hazardous Chemicals found in FRs: